Murdocc007/chefeditor-django/README.md

-A simple fiddler made in python using djnago framework.
+A simple fiddler made in python using django framework.
 =================